applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+What time are we arriving in Paris and what time do we check in a t the hotel?

+- We will be arriving at 9:00 a.m. in Paris by Air France 383. and We will check in at the Grand Hotel at 11:00 a.m.

 What time is the first interview and what is the name of the applicant?

 - The first interview is at 9:30 A.M. the applicant's name is ~~ and he is applying for the position of junior editor.